-Required Software: MyLab IT for Exploring Office 2016, WVU Custom Edition
+Required Software: MyLab IT for Exploring Microsoft 365, WVU Custom Edition

-Published by Pearson Must be purchased as part of one of the below bundles.
+Published by Pearson Must be purchased as part of one of the below bundles to obtain promotional pricing.

-MyLab IT software provides a computer-based simulation environment for learning how to use Microsoft Office and to assess student knowledge of how to use Microsoft Office.
+MyLab IT software provides a computer-based simulation environment for learning how to use Microsoft Office and to assess student knowledge of how to use Microsoft 365.
 It also provides support for automatically grading MyLab Extra Credit Projects assignments.
 MyLab IT simulations have a one-to-one mapping to Hands-On Exercises in the course textbooks.